 There are many different techniques used when creating the items sold in Morocco.
 Knowing a little bit about these techniques can help you find the highest quality of goods while you are shopping.

-In recent years, the boucharouette technique has also been used to create many other types of items.
+In recent years, the Boucherouite technique has also been used to create many other types of items.
 You do not need to purchase a large rug when you are in Morocco to have a piece of this fantastic handiwork inside your home.
-Instead, you can opt for something smaller, such as acolorful ottoman that will be just as fabulous.
+Instead, you can opt for something smaller, such as a colorful Boucherouite ottoman, a Boucherouite bag or other Boucherouite accessories.

-When you examineboucharouette items, you will want to make sure that the materials are woven together tightly.
+When you examine Boucherouite items, you will want to make sure that the materials are woven together tightly.
 Items that have spaces in between the material will fall apart quickly and will be of no use to you.

 The art of carpet making is part of what makes shopping in Morocco so special!
 The carpets that you will find filling the vendor stalls are indeed works of art.
 They are carefully crafted using traditional weaving techniques that the locals have been using for generations.